Icezones instead of firewalls: extended entanglement beyond the event horizon and unitary evaporation of a black hole

 Icezone, which is a quantum effect in vicinity of a black hole, changes how the black hole states are entangled by modifying the quantum near horizon limit.
 It would be interesting if it could be observed experimentally.
 For a real black hole accretion disk, the effects of icezone would typically be small due to its low temperature.
 Ideally, there may be very special cases (e.g. an isolated black hole) in which icezone could be experimentally observed by interference measurements.

 Finally, we point out the crucial difference between the firewalls and icezones.
 Unlike firewalls, icezones retain the rules of QM and thermodynamics and change general relativity to conform to them instead of the other way around.
-We then see that there is no paradox from the beginning or need to introduce unexplained high energy radiation appearing out of nowhere which would also likely invalidate the equivalence principle.
-Although the near horizon features of a black hole are no longer well described by a quantum Rindler space, our analysis shows that the quantum version of an equivalence principle is kept safe.
-Gravity and acceleration both change entanglements.
+We then see that there is no paradox from the beginning or need to introduce unexplained high energy radiation appearing out of nowhere.